Freiburg's History for Pedestrians

 *The most honourable and agreeable occupation of a ruler is to enlarge his territory

-During his reign Louis leads a total of four wars of conquest against the Spanish Netherlands, i.e. the territory of today's Belgium, followed by the Dutch war, then the Nine Years war against Holland and Palatine and finally the war of Spanish Succession.
+During his reign Louis leads a total of four wars of conquest against the Spanish Netherlands, i.e., the territory of today's Belgium, followed by the Dutch War, then the Nine Years War against Holland and Palatine and finally the War of Spanish Succession.
 Particularly during the war against the Netherlands (1672-1679) Louis contravenes the Peace Treaty of 1648 in occupying the Imperial cities in the Alsace whose independence had been guaranteed.
 Eventually Emperor Leopold declares war on France but Marshall Turenne beats the Imperial army at Türkheim and has his victory followed by a blood-bath among the civilian population.
 When he Sexaginta milia Germanorum ultra Rhenum pulsa* the Alsace de facto is French.

 *He had pushed 60 000 Germans across the Rhine